antrxc/Obsy/README.md

 | (_| | /  \ | |_ | |   | |___ | (_| || |_) |\__ \
  \__,_|/_/\_\ \__||_|   |_____| \__,_||_.__/ |___/

-Welcome to aXtrLabs Time Tracking System
+Welcome to Obsy Time Tracking System
 🌐 Cloud-based system - Connecting to database...

 Select your role: